mlabs-haskell/grumplestiltskin/documents/milestone-1/GF_IMPLEMENTATION.md

 ## Goals and priorities

-Our main priority is to implement a solution as performant as possible, fully utilising the performance benefits of Plutarch.
+Our main priority is to implement the most efficient solution possible, by fully utilizing Plutarch's performance benefits.
 This will allow us to accurately determine whether the Grumplestiltskin suite can feasibly run on-chain.

-The first goal is to implement optimised universal Galois field mechanisms that are essential for implementing effective elliptic curve operations, critical for cryptographic functionality.
+The first goal is to implement optimised universal Galois field operations that are essential for implementing effective elliptic curve operations, critical for cryptographic functionality.

 The following sections will describe the architecture of the Galois field module and decisions taken to stay aligned with our priorities.